 There are occasions when a child may need to stay after school.
 If this occurs, the student or school personnel will be responsible for notifying the parent and specifying the reason.
-This may be arranged ahead of time, or a call made that day to the parent or phone number listed on file.
-No child will be held after school without parental permission.
+This may be arranged ahead of time, or a call made that day to the parent/guardian or phone number listed on file.
+No child will be held after school without permission from a parent/guardian.